 The unit has an international reputation for oculoplastic and ocular surface research.
 The Fellow will be expected to participate in new and ongoing projects, as well as give presentations at national and international meetings.
 The fellow will be expected to undertake at least two projects leading to publication during the Fellowship.

 4. FACE Service

 The Facial Anomalies Clinic (FACE) was set up jointly by a consultant plastic and burns surgeon and a maxillofacial surgeon.
 Together, we now hold regular inter-disciplinary clinics and operate together on multi-disciplinary cases.
-Special interests of FACE include the management of facial palsy, facial neoplasia, post-traumatic orbitofacial reconstruction and vascular malformations.
+The team are involved in the management of post-traumatic orbitofacial reconstruction and vascular malformations.